top of page

 the cafe

-We leave the cafe together for continuing our unlearning journeys, both on our own and together, ever building the India & Me community.
+We then leave the cafe together for continuing our unlearning journeys, both on our own and together, ever building the india & me community

 Placeholder Image

-On this table, we introduce ourselves and agree on some ground rules to make the cafe a safe and brave space.
-Then we move to Table 2.
+On this table, we introduce ourselves with an ice-breaker activity about India.
+We agree on some ground rules to make the cafe a safe and brave space, and then we move to table 2.

 Placeholder Image

-On this table, we discuss how recognising that our identity is really many identities, it is "relational".
-That is, our identity at a moment in time depends on where we are, whom we are with etc. In this cafe we will see how the often unseen aspects of our identity can give some of us a covert or overt "sense of superiority" over others.
+On this table, we discuss how our identity is really many identities and "relational".
+That is, at any moment in time, our identity depends on where we are, whom we are with, and so on.
+We do an activity that reveals how the often unseen aspects of our identity can give some of us a covert or overt "sense of superiority" over others.

 Placeholder Image